-There are various types of small group support at Aldro, depending on need.
+There are various types of small group support at Aldro, depending on need, each term.
 These include maths skills, social skills, handwriting and spelling groups.
-Pupils are invited to attend small group sessions, with attendance reviewed termly.
+Pupils attend these small group sessions and attendance is reviewed on a termly basis.

 1:1 support